+The importance of appropriate due diligence cannot be overstated.
 Under most EU sanctions, you will not be held liable if you did not know or had no reasonable cause to suspect that your actions in your business area have caused a breach.
 This limited liability means you don't need to follow each and every strand of your business right to the bottom.
-However, if you have concrete indications that sanctions could be violated or that your business could be affected by the imposition of particular sanctions, you must verify or remove them, in particular if you do business with sanctioned countries.
+It also does not mean you can simply turn a blind-eye to potential sanctions breaches as a regulator could conclude you were deemed to have known of the breach and simply 'buried your head in the sand'.
+However, if you have reasonable indications that sanctions could be violated or that your business could be affected by the imposition of particular sanctions, you can mitigate your risks of a potential violation by you verifying or removing them, in particular if you do business with sanctioned countries.